Seaton Priory

 Originally called the nunnery of Lekeley from the name of the land it was built upon, the former nunnery of Seaton is to the north of the parish of Bootle, Cumbria, England.

 Early life

-The nunnery was founded at Lekeley by Henry son of Arthur son of Godard, lord of Millom, in the late twelfth century.
+The nunnery was founded at Lekeley by Henry de Boyville, grandson of Godard de Boyville, Lord of Millom, in circa 1190.
 It was dedicated to the Blessed Virgin and its nuns followed the Benedictine Rule.
 The nunnery was never prosperous, in common with other religious associations of women in the region, due to the unsettled nature of the area caused by the proximity to the Scottish border.